leegee/learning-oe-solidjs/README.md

 * *Writing* rqeuires the user to translate a sentence by entering free text
 * *Dynamic Vocab* selects creates a Vocab lesson by combining data from other cards in he lesson

+## Config Optins

+...are undocumented except for:

+`allowCustomisation` - set to true or only one course is available without a course editor.

 ## NB

 Any resemblance to other language learning apps is purely coincidence.

 ## TODO

-* Restore use of incrementLessonsIdx and test for end of course
+* ?
+Restore use of incrementLessonsIdx and test for end of course.
+This may have been done.

 ## Thanks: